beth4testin/docs/README.md

 # PyTorch Documentation

-This repository contains the files of [PyTorch](https://pytorch.org/) documentation both [in English](https://github.com/beth4testin/docs/blob/master/how-to/get-started/locally/install-on-windows.md) and [in Chinese](https://github.com/beth4testin/docs/blob/master/how-to/get-started/locally/install-on-windows-cn.md) currently.
+This repository contains the files of [PyTorch](https://pytorch.org/) documentation in both [English](https://github.com/beth4testin/docs/blob/master/how-to/get-started/locally/install-on-windows.md) and [Chinese](https://github.com/beth4testin/docs/blob/master/how-to/get-started/locally/install-on-windows-cn.md) currently.

 If you find documentation issues, feel free to create an Issue to let me know or directly create a Pull Request to help fix or update it.